Grand Hotel et de Milan: Exquisite elegance in Milan's fashion district

 Ristorante Don Carlos: Tagliolini and Veal Loin

 Tagliolini pasta with truffled butter from Malga in a veal reduction sauce with white truffle is a classic serving of truffle.
-The tagliolini is simple and relatively unadorned, allowing the generous wafer thin slices of truffle to take the lead in the flavor profile.
-The veal jus adds just a touch of seasoning, complementing the subtle undertones of truffle.
+The tagliolini is simple and relatively unadorned, allowing the generous wafer-thin slices of truffle to take the lead in the flavor profile.
+The veal just adds just a touch of seasoning, complementing the subtle undertones of truffle.
 A white truffle tour de force.

 Hotel Suisse Bellagio: History, charm, and fine dining in Lake Como